AdobeDocs/experience-manager-65.zh-Hant/help/assets/processing-profiles.md

 1. On the menu bar of the CRXDE Lite page, select **[!UICONTROL Save All]**.
 1. In the upper-left corner of the page, select **[!UICONTROL CRXDE Lite]** to return to the main Experience Manager console
-1. Repeat steps 1-7 to re-synchronize the new batch size to the Scene7: Reprocess Assets workflow model.-->
+1. Repeat steps 1-7 to re-synchronize the new batch size to the Dynamic Media Reprocess workflow model.-->